ivan-tkatchev/tab/docs/README.html.md

 `uint String -> UInt`
 `uint String, Integer -> UInt` -- tries to convert the string to an unsigned integer; if the conversion fails, returns the second argument instead.

+uniques {: #fn_uniques}
+: Returns an aggregator for counting the number of unique values.
+Hashes of all values are stored, so the result is exact as long as there are no hash collisions.
+Memory usage is proportional to the count of unique items.
+See also [[uniques_estimator]].
+Usage:
+`uniques a -> UInt`

+uniques_estimator {: #fn_uniques_estimator}
+: Returns an aggregator for estimating the number of unique values.
+A [statistical estimator](http://en.wikipedia.org/wiki/HyperLogLog) is used instead of exact counts; memory usage is constant.
+Note: the estimator works better with larger counts of unique values.
+See also [[uniques]].
+Usage:
+`uniques_estimator a -> UInt`

 var {: #fn_var}
 : Calculates the sample variance of a sequence of numbers.
 (Defined as the mean of squares minus the square of the mean.)
 See also: [[mean]] and [[stdev]].
 Usage: